Staying safe and protecting others

 - Maintain hand and cough hygiene

-- Follow advice on the NHS Inform website about physical distancing and hygiene, and
+- Follow advice on NHS Inform about physical distancing and hygiene, and

 - Wash your hands regularly